Hinduism in Java: History

-Both Java and Sumatra were subject to considerable cultural influence from India during the first and second millennia of the Common Era.
+Both Java and Sumatra were subject to considerable cultural influence from India during the first and second millennia of the A.D..
 Both Hinduism and Buddhism, which are both Indian religions and share a common historical background and whose membership may even overlap at times, were widely propagated in the Maritime Southeast Asia.

 Hinduism and the Sanskrit language through which it was transmitted, became highly prestigious and the dominant religion in Java.
 Many Hindu temples were built, including Prambanan near Yogyakarta, which has been designated a World Heritage Site; and Hindu kingdoms flourished, of which the most important was Majapahit.

 In the sixth and seventh centuries many maritime kingdoms arose in Sumatra and Java which controlled the waters in the Straits of Malacca and flourished with the increasing sea trade between China and India and beyond.
 During this time, scholars from India and China visited these kingdoms to translate literary and religious texts.

-Majapahit was based in Central Java, from where it ruled a large part of what is now western Indonesia.
+Majapahit was based in East Java, from where it ruled a large part of what is now western Indonesia.
 The remnants of the Majapahit kingdom shifted to Bali during the sixteenth century as Muslim kingdoms in the western part of the island gained influence.
+Mentions of Hinduism in Java end around the early 16th century.

-Although Java was substantially converted to Islam during the 15th century and afterwards, substantial elements of Hindu (and pre-Hindu) customs and beliefs persist among ordinary Javanese.
+Although Java was gradually converted to Islam during the 15th century and afterwards, substantial elements of Hindu (and pre-Hindu) customs and beliefs persist among ordinary Javanese.
 Particularly in central and eastern Java, Abangan or 'nominal' Muslims are predominant.
-'Javanists', who uphold this folk tradition, coexist along with more orthodox Islamicizing elements.
+Javanists, who uphold this folk tradition, coexist along with more orthodox Islamicizing elements.

 Survivals

 Hinduism or Hindu-animist fusion have been preserved by a number of Javanese communities, many of which claim descent from Majapahit warriors and princes.
 The Osings in the Banyuwangi Regency of East Java are a community whose religion shows many similarities to that of Bali.

 The Tenggerese communities at the foot of Mount Bromo are officially Hindu, but their religion includes many elements of Buddhism including the worship of Lord Buddha along with Hindu trinity Shiva, Vishnu, and Brahma.
-The Badui in Banten have a religion of their own which incorporates Hindu traits.
-Many Javanese communities still practice Kejawèn, consisting of an amalgam of animistic, Buddhist, and Hindu aspects.
+The Badui or some parts of Sundanese in have a religion of their own which incorporates Hindu traits.
+Some Javanese communities still practice Kejawèn, consisting of an amalgam of animistic, Buddhist, and Hindu aspects.
 Yogyakarta is stronghold of Kejawen.